 A driver must be in the vehicle to steer and operate the brakes.
 The vehicle's wheels, drive train, axles, steering and brakes must be in good condition.

 Towing eyelet

 n Emergency towing procedure

+- STEP 1 Release the parking brake.

-STEP 2 Put the transmission in N.
+- STEP 2 Put the transmission in N.

-Turn the engine switch to the ACC (engine off) or ON (engine running) position.
+- STEP 3 Turn the engine switch to the ACC (engine off) or ON (engine running) position.

 n Caution while towing